Quiet kitchen table with a cup of tea and notebook — a calm start toward change

 • Keep alcohol/gambling apps out of the house/phone.

-• Use website & app blocks (see Gambling and Digital).
+• Use website & app blocks.

 Support map